StarFallenJax/Profile/README.md

 This is an open source project that serves as a free alternative to the Linktree website.
 - [Demo](https://spacemanjax.github.io/Linktree/)

+## 🧰 Create your own

+- If you like this work and want to have a head start in making your own version, fork this repository and change the information in ```index.html```, then set up [Github Pages](https://pages.github.com/) to host the website.

 ## 💭 Credit

 Orginally made by [John Emerson](https://github.com/johnggli), Edited by [Me](https://github.com/SpaceManJax)